ddooley/ddooley.github.io/_pages/docs/data-properties.md

 - An entity's object property lacks a `has specified value` relation where one is expected.

-- For a value being described by a `categorical value specification` (CVS) class, if that value matches the CVS class's expressed  `specifies value of` target, then no choice has been made, and no information is carried.
+- For an instance value being described by a `categorical value specification` (CVS) class, if that value matches the CVS class's expressed  `specifies value of` target, then no choice has been made, and no information is carried.

 ## Suitable object properties

-It is straightforward to see an entity connected to a pertinent quality via `has quality`.
-But what object properties should connect entities to ICES?
+It is straightforward to see a material entity connected to a pertinent quality via `has quality`, but there are other object properties that connect a material entity to other types of things:

-- `denotes` if the ICE is a type of **identifier**, such as a [`centrally registered identifier symbol`](http://purl.obolibrary.org/obo/IAO_0000577) like a [`specimen identifier`](http://purl.obolibrary.org/obo/OBI_0001616) or a NCIT [`identifier`](http://purl.obolibrary.org/obo/NCIT_C25364) for example.
+- **More broadly, an information content entity (ICE) [`inheres in`](http://purl.obolibrary.org/obo/RO_0000052) material entity or material entity [`bearer of`](http://purl.obolibrary.org/obo/RO_0000053) ICE if the ICE is calculated from qualities of the material entity ????????**

-- 'location of' if the literal value X is locating the given entity by a geospatial reference. ????
+- Thing [`denotes`](http://purl.obolibrary.org/obo/IAO_0000219) material entity if the thing is a type of **identifier**, such as a [`centrally registered identifier symbol`](http://purl.obolibrary.org/obo/IAO_0000577) like a [`specimen identifier`](http://purl.obolibrary.org/obo/OBI_0001616) or a NCIT [`identifier`](http://purl.obolibrary.org/obo/NCIT_C25364) for example.

-- `inheres in` or `bearer of` object property if ...???
+- Material entity [`located in`](http://purl.obolibrary.org/obo/RO_0001025) geospatial reference.
+Note the editor's note: "Most location relations will only hold at certain times, but this is difficult to specify in OWL."

 One can also use cardinality to specify more than one data property is allowed or required.
-Note that some OWL reasoning profiles don't work with cardinality.
+However, some OWL reasoning profiles don't work with cardinality.

-Now, back to the age example, it seems like we could supply various age measurements like this:
+Now, back to the age example, it seems we could supply various age measurements like so:

 <img src="/assets/images/docs/data_lee_object_property_ages.png">